AmitPeleg/microscopy_deep_dof/README.md

 unzip DataSet.zip?download=1 RealWorldScenes.zip?download=1
 ```

-this is a picture of the base folder
+The base folder, microscopy_deep_dof,  should now look like this:

 ![The base folder](Images/file.png)

-The base folder, microscopy_deep_dof,  should now look like this:

 - In the folder ZEMAX, you can find the OpticStudio ZEMAX files for our imaging system.
 - In the folder MatlabSimulationCode, you may find the related Matlab script to create the datasets.